 7. Disciplinary and Ethics Commission (“DEC”) – The Hearing Panel must recommend to the DEC whether to find that there are grounds for discipline, and, if so, the appropriate sanction.
 The Hearing Panel’s recommendation must include factual findings, any mitigating or aggravating factors, and the Sanction Guidelines and Anonymous Case Histories that the Hearing Panel found relevant.
 The DEC shall review the recommendation of the Hearing Panel and may either approve the recommendation or remand it to the Hearing Panel for further consideration.
 Within 45 calendar days of the hearing being closed, the DEC must mail by certified mail to Respondent a final order containing the DEC's findings of fact and, if appropriate, the sanction imposed.
 Once the DEC has issued an order, the DEC's decision is final.

-8. Appeal Panel – If a CFP® professional disagrees with the decision of the Disciplinary and Ethics Commission, a CFP® professional has the right to petition the decision to the Appeal Panel.
-The Appeal Panel is composed of members of the Board of Directors.
-Members of the Appeal Panel may not be members of the DEC.
+8. Appeal Panel – If a CFP® professional disagrees with the decision of the Disciplinary and Ethics Commission (“DEC”), a CFP® professional has the right to petition the decision to the Appeal Panel.
+The Appeal Panel is composed of former DEC members, hearing panel volunteers, and Appeals Committee members.
+Members of the Appeal Panel may not simultaneously be members of the DEC.
 The Appeal Panel shall affirm the findings of fact, rule violation(s) and/or disposition of the proceedings, unless the Appeal Panel finds that the findings of fact, rule violation(s) and/or the disposition of the proceedings is clearly erroneous.
 The decision of the Appeal Panel shall then be presented to the Appeals Committee, composed of members of the Board of Directors, which will either affirm the decision or call the matter for review at the next scheduled Appeals Committee meeting.
 After review, the Appeals Committee shall affirm the Appeal Panel’s decision or if it finds clear error, remand the matter to the Appeal Panel with instructions for further proceedings.
 The Appeals Committee’s decision is the final decision of CFP Board.

 GROUNDS FOR DISCIPLINE